Do You Need MonsterInsights? Probably Not

 What the free version actually gives you

 MonsterInsights Lite has 3 million active installs.
-Most of those users see one report: the Overview.
-That is the only report in the free version.
-It shows sessions, pageviews, top countries, top referrers, and device breakdown.
-No date range beyond 30 days.
-No filtering.
-No drill-down.
+Most of those 3 million people see exactly one report: the Overview.
+It is the only report the free version unlocks.
+It shows sessions, pageviews, top countries, top referrers, and a device breakdown.
+The date range stops at 30 days.
+You can't filter.
+You can't drill down.

-The setup wizard pre-selects four additional plugins for installation: OptinMonster, WPForms Lite, All in One SEO, and UserFeedback Lite.
-All owned by the same parent company.
-They are checked by default.
-You can uncheck them, but the visual hierarchy funnels you toward clicking "Next" without noticing.
-WordPress.org reviews consistently call this a dark pattern.
-In February 2026, a user reported that Duplicator, another bundled plugin, activated itself network-wide on their multisite without asking.
+Then there is the setup wizard.
+It pre-selects four more plugins for you to install: OptinMonster, WPForms Lite, All in One SEO, and UserFeedback Lite.
+All four owned by the same parent company.
+All four checked by default.
+You can uncheck them, sure, but the layout nudges your eye straight to the "Next" button before you notice the boxes.
+WordPress.org reviewers keep calling this what it is: a dark pattern.
+In February 2026, one user reported that Duplicator, another bundled plugin, activated itself network-wide across their multisite without being asked.

 What the paid version costs